 Utah implemented this waiver on January 1, 2021.
-As part of implementing this waiver the State met with Utah's inpatient mental health IMD hospitals to review the waiver benefits and the waiver requirements.
-The State continues to work closely with these providers as they start providing services to these beneficiaries.
-The State does not yet have any enrolled providers that meet the requirements for the residential mental health IMD programs.
+As part of implementing this waiver, the State met with Utah's inpatient mental health IMD hospitals to review the waiver benefits and waiver requirements.
+The State does not yet have any enrolled providers that meet the requirements for the residential mental IMD programs.

 The State has also worked with Utah's Prepaid Mental Health Plans and the Utah Medicaid Integrated Care plans on implementing the waiver benefits and requirements for their plan members.
-The State meets regularly with these managed care plans to discuss the any issues or concerns that may arise.